 I hope I’ve helped to clarify things a little bit!
 There’s a lot going on – but once it clicks, it’s really satisfying.
 By the way, you might have heard of something called a “Stub Network” in OSPF, and wondered whether it’s the same thing as a Stub Area.
 Confusingly, it turns out they’re different things.
 I’ve written a post all about it, so click if you’re interested!

+If you enjoyed this post and you want to find out when I write more, follow me on Twitter!
 And if you find my blog useful or entertaining, I’d love you to share it with your friends and co-workers, whether via a Twitter/Facebook/LinkedIn post, or just emailing it to them directly.
 Spread the world, and I’ll be inspired to write even more posts.
-Thank you so much for reading!